freeCodeCamp/guide/src/pages/python/what-is-python-used-for/index.md

 ---
 title: What Is Python Used for
 ---

 ## What Is Python Used for

-Python can be easily used for small, large, online and offline projects.
+Python can easily be used for small, large, online and offline projects.
 The best options for utilizing Python are web development, simple scripting and data analysis.
 Below are a few examples of what Python will let you do:

 ##### Web Development:
 You can use Python to create web applications on many levels of complexity.
-There are many excellent Python web frameworks including, Pyramid, Django and Flask, to name a few.
+There are many excellent Python web frameworks, including Pyramid, Django and Flask, to name a few.

 ##### Data Analysis: